 Effects are serviceable without worrying too much about perfection.
-Sharks fly in the wind but there are no other fish nor even a shred of seaweed, and best of all, this apocalypse of sharkiness seems to follow these guys alone -- other cars continue to drive by, ignorant that the Hollywood sign is down to " Hol o d".
-The bloody water gets a menstrual blood reference.
-And the biggest disaster of all, cell phone reception is gone.
-Oh, LA.
-Would it be half as funny anywhere else?
-The best aspect is this "half end of the world" weirdness -- car rental agencies are still in business, cops are cordoning off areas of downtown for no particular reason.
-There's no reason to panic unless you've been attacked, but meanwhile half a block down they're still waiting in line at the liquor store.
+Sharks fly in the wind but there are no other fish nor even a shred of seaweed in the wind, not even a wood splinter, and best of all, this apocalypse of sharkiness seems to follow Fin and friends alone -- other cars continue to drive by, unaware of any problems, even ignorant that the Hollywood sign is down to " Hol o d".
+And even the biggest disaster of all: cell phone reception is gone is handled.
+Would it be half as funny anywhere else than LA?
+Car rental agencies are still in business, cops are cordoning off areas of downtown for no particular reason.
+There's no cause to panic unless you've been attacked, but meanwhile half a block down they're still waiting in line at the liquor store.
+Priorities.

-Netlfix told me to watch THE REEF next, so I did.
-Hmmm not as fun.
-Maybe it's something in their accents and cheery disposition but it's hard to distance oneself from an Aussie in distress as easily as it is to laugh at the loss of Los Angeles.
-The money shots in THE REEF are not the attacks so much as the sight of great whites slowly materializing out of the crystal blue below the surface.
+Netlfix told me to watch THE REEF next, so I did, anxious to stay in the zone.
+Well, of course it's not as fun.
+Maybe it's something in their accents and cheery disposition but it's hard to distance oneself from a single Aussie in distress as easily the entire city of Los Angeles.
+The clear blue water under blazing sun is divine, but the money shots in THE REEF all occur under the surface.
+The story of a jaunty weekend boating expedition to some reasonably far away Aussie island in the a clear blue inlet (?) that ends up sinking and leaving the boaters dog-paddling around trying to make it to the island in one piece, it's not even the attacks themselves that rivet or make the gut sink, but the sight of great whites slowly materializing out of the crystal blue blankness around our frightened water-treading castaways.
 Like a distant rider in LAWRENCE OF ARABIA, they circle and you can't tell if they see you or not, their dead eyes betray no sudden interest.
 They just orbit lazily, then Bam!

-The Aussies have a great advantage when it comes to monster movies: their country is lousy with great white sharks and giant crocodiles, and god knows what nameless evils lurk in the Outback, but they should never forget what we want out of a monster movie, laffs.
-There's a baller Aussie croc film called ROGUE (2007) with the new queen of B-movie monsterdom, Rhada Mitchell, for example, that works a similar territory and is better for being so much hipper to our needs.
+The Aussies have a great advantage when it comes to monster movies: their country is lousy with great white sharks and giant crocodiles, and god knows what nameless evils lurk in the Outback, including all manner of Dundee esque outdoorsy-worsy walla big knifed weirdos, but they should never forget what we want out of a monster movie, laffs.
+There's a baller Aussie croc film called ROGUE (2007) with the new queen of B-movie monsterdom, Rhada Mitchell, for example, that works a similar territory to REEF and is better for being so much hipper to our needs.
 And it's based on a true story, too.
-THE REEF is just blue water and screaming, but SHARKNADO is deliverance from the cold dark depths and up into the sweet, sweet shallows.
+Take a note, November Netflix: THE REEF is just blue water and screaming, but SHARKNADO is deliverance from the cold dark depths and up into the sweet, sweet shallows.
+We can stand.